Privacy choices

 Hue Codex heuristic

-The all-checks recommendation uses 7:1 as a Hue Codex product heuristic for choosing one strict candidate across common text scenarios.
-It is not a separate WCAG category.
+Strict Hue Codex heuristic uses 7:1 as a product heuristic for choosing one strict candidate across common text scenarios.
+It is not a separate WCAG category and it is not automatically the highest-contrast color.

 Accessible pair finding ranks foreground/background combinations by pass state and contrast.
 The ranking is useful for screening palettes, but final roles still need real component review.